The Gross MRR Churn Rate reports the rate at which you are losing MRR through contractions and cancellations.

 What analysis can be gained?

-These graphs are useful if you want to analyse at which rate you are losing MRR.
+These graphs are useful if you want to analyze at which rate you are losing MRR.

 The Gross MRR Churn rate gives you a realistic picture of your revenue churn and helps you understand the overall health of your business.

-You can segment these graphs using the segmentation tools.
+You can use segments and filters to learn more about the data.
 For example, you could see the Net MRR Churn Rate for subscribers who responded negatively to a Net Promotor Score (NPS) survey compared to your average for all subscribers.

 Learn more about churn rates in The Ultimate (SaaS) Churn Rate cheat sheet.